gs-techtonica/intermentionz-zelma/README.md

 ## MVP (Minimal Viable Product)

+- The user can log in with their Google account
 - The user can add affirmations to their list and view them at any given time
-- Applications uses an Affirmations API to consume a new affirmation/quote every call, which I am calling Quote of the Day
+- Applications uses an Affirmations API to consume a Quote of the Day
-- User can also add Quote of the Day to their Affirmations List
+- User can delete affirmations from table

+## Stretch Goal

-send that quote to the user via push notifications (Twilio SMS API)
+- Send their favorite Mention/Affirmation to the user via text (Twilio SMS API)

 ## Mockup/Wireframe